 Spend a day wandering between the artisan market in Plaza San Juan de Dios and the less-visited Plaza del Carmen, home of the inspiring art gallery of Martha Jiménez Pérez.

-Planning Tip: Check out Cuba’s narrowest and shortest streets while you're in Camagüey.
-Callejón del Cura is only 1.4m (4.6ft) wide, while Callejón de la Miseria is 15m (49ft) wide, with only two houses facing each another.
+Planning tip: Check out Cuba’s narrowest and shortest streets while you're in Camagüey.
+Callejón del Cura is only 1.4m (4.6ft) wide, while Callejón de la Miseria is 15m (49ft) wide, with only two houses facing each other.